ryanklee/LLM-Workflow-Director/TEST_PROBLEM_PROGRESS.md

    - Attempt to install packages in a clean environment to isolate any local issues.

 We will start by investigating the available versions of pytest-pact and updating the requirements.txt file accordingly.

+## Implementation Plan

+1. Package Version Investigation:
+   - Use `pip index versions pytest-pact` to check available versions.
+   - Research the changelog or release notes of pytest-pact for compatibility information.

+2. Dependency Analysis:
+   - Review all packages in requirements.txt for potential conflicts.
+   - Use a tool like `pipdeptree` to visualize dependency relationships.

+3. Update Requirements:
+   - Modify requirements.txt to specify a compatible version of pytest-pact or remove it if unnecessary.
+   - Consider using version specifiers like `pytest-pact>=0.3.0,<0.4.0` for more flexibility.

+4. Alternative Solutions:
+   - Research alternative packages that provide similar functionality to pytest-pact.
+   - If pytest-pact is not critical, consider removing it from the project dependencies.

+5. Environment Testing:
+   - Create a new virtual environment to test the installation of dependencies.
+   - Attempt to install packages in a clean environment to isolate any local issues.

+We will start by investigating the available versions of pytest-pact and updating the requirements.txt file accordingly.